 Usama bin Nasir, MD

 I completed my undergraduate and medical school in Pakistan and came to the U.S. to pursue a career in general medicine.
 I am a resident physician at the University of Connecticut Health Center specializing in internal medicine.
 In addition to medicine I have been working as a graphic designer and web developer for 8 years.
-As a founder, I lead the design by hand carving all visual abstracts from scratch and managing the website.
-My goal is to develop a solid web-based learning platform available that will be free to access for anyone.
-Twitter: @usamanasirmd
+As a founder, I lead the design by creating all visual abstracts from scratch and managing the website.
+My goal is to develop a solid web-based learning platform available that will be free to access.

 CORE TEAM MEMBERS